-Multi-Factor Authenication (MFA), also known as 2-Step Authenication, is a Microsoft feature which allows you to better protect your account bu requiring an additional step (after your password) when signing into your CCSU Office 356 Email account.
+Multi-Factor Authenication (MFA), also known as 2-Step Authenication, is a Microsoft feature which allows you to better protect your account by requiring an additional step (after your password) when signing into your CCSU Office 356 Email account and WebCentral-Banner Web.
 MFA requires something you know (your password) and something you have (a phone or other mobile device) to sign into your account.
 The first step is to sign into your Office365/email with your account password.
-You will then be prompted with a call, code, or prompt, on your phone or mobile device.
+You will then be prompted with a call, code, or prompt on your phone or mobile device.

 How to Access and Request